-To break that down here are some of the cliches you will find in "The Sweeter Side of Life"; we have Desiree being left for a younger woman, we have her returning to small town life and struggling, we have a bakery tossed in to the mix, we have her widowed father having a fondness for a woman whilst Desiree also meets someone and finally we have the lure of her old life threatening to spoil her new life.
+To break that down here are some of the cliches you will find in "The Sweeter Side of Life"; we have the married Desiree being left for a younger woman, we have her returning to small town life and struggling, we have a struggling bakery tossed in to the mix, we have her widowed father having a fondness for a woman whilst Desiree also meets someone and finally we have the lure of her old life threatening to spoil her new life.
 I have seen everyone of those story elements used in countless other movies and not just Hallmark ones.
 But on top of that we also have frequently used jokes from some confusion comedy such as Desiree mistaking a wealthy man for a worker to a fat baker trying to squeeze in to a mini as well as a bag of flour falling on her head.
-As I said it is all familiar but entertaining if you are in mood for lightweight.
+As I said it is all familiar but entertaining if you are in mood for lightweight and obvious.

 What this all boils down to is that "The Sweeter Side of Life" is just some simple Hallmark fun, working through some familiar cliches in an easy to watch manner.
 It isn't overly memorable but for those who enjoy made for TV movies it will be a pleasant distraction.